ActuallyHappening/COMP1100/documents/iteration_1/learning_cards.md

 Evidence:

 - “Oh, I spend like, like when I'm, like researching my course to make sure I get the right subjects for the prerequisites, I can spend over, like half an hour an hour, because it's so cumbersome, just, like, traveling, like navigating all of this- navigating this UI and over to different sites and like, keeping track of everything, yeah.” - [Liam Bienkowski interview 1](../../interviews/iteration_1/liam_bienkowski/liam_bienkowski_2025-08-19_1.md)
+- "I spent a little more than the average person to just plan everything out" - [Patrick Interview 3](../../interviews/iteration_1/patrick/PATRICK_2025_08_27_3.md)

 **Hypothesis: We believed students made erroneous selections during course planning as a consequence of a lack of proper communication as prerequisites are not properly communicated.**